Guides & Tutorials (beta)

 }

-The following below example shows the built in Clock-HHMM gauge traits (reduced source):
+The following below example shows the built in Clock-HHMM gauge traits with explanation comments (reduced source):

 function(ctx) {